Behave JSON result

 -F 'testExecution=@test-execution.json;type=application/json'

-In that, <token> is the result from previous step Get Authenticated.
+In that, <token> is the result from the Get Authenticated step.